datatorch/documentation/docs/helm-charts.md

 # Helm Charts

-DataTorch uses Helm 3 when deploying to a kubernetes cluster.
+DataTorch uses Helm 3 when deploying to a Kubernetes cluster.
 This provided a simple package manager to handle all of the required services and pods along with easier configuration and updates.
 For instructions on installing Helm, checkout the [official documentation](https://helm.sh/docs/intro/install/).